 I understand that my signature below indicates that I have read and understand the above statements and that I have received a copy of the CCA's Family and Student Handbook and Policy Manual and agree to support policies and virtues of CCA.

-Student's Printed Name: Grade:
+Student's Printed Name: 2024-2025 Grade:

 Student's Signature:

 Parent/Guardian's Signature: Date:

-The signed electronic copy of this acknowledge ement will be kept on file at the school.
+Please sign and submit this form for each student.
+The signed copy of this acknowledgement will be kept on file at the school.